KarimAziev/build-emacs/README.md

 # Emacs Installer Script

-This is a bash script to automate the installation and configuration of Emacs.
+This is a bash script to automate the installation and configuration of Emacs on Ubuntu 22.

 You can run the script with different flags to modify its behavior.
 The available options are: